vojtechruz/vojtechruzicka-blog/src/posts/javafx-fxml-scene-builder/index.md

 ### In Java
-You can instantiate your controller yourself (or use any toher means of obtaining the instance such as Dependency Injection to obtain).
-Then simplu assign it to your `FXMLLoader`.
+You can instantiate your controller yourself (or use any other means of obtaining the instance such as Dependency Injection to obtain).
+Then simply assign it to your `FXMLLoader`.

 ```java
 FXMLLoader loader = new FXMLLoader();